Teaching at Trinity College

 I serve as the principal investigator for the Lab on Civic and Democratic Participation (affectionately called the Dang Gang), where I lead a team of 10 undergraduate student researchers in collecting, cleaning, and analyzing novel data.
 In this capacity, I host research meetings, teach a seminar on R statistical programming, and primary research methods.
 My students frequently attend and present at conferences hosted by the New England Political Science Association (NEPSA) and the Southern Political Science Association (SPSA) under my guidance.

-I also recognize the importance of mentoring students from underrepresented backgrounds and supporting their endeavors in academic and professional goals.
-Therefore, for 3 summers, I have served as a graduate mentor for the Summer Training Academy for Research Success (STARS) Program.
-This program brings together diverse students to conduct rigorous research with UC San Diego faculty and equip them with the necessary skills and knowledge to apply to graduate programs.
+I also recognize the importance of mentoring students from underrepresented backgrounds and supporting their academic and professional endeavors.
+Therefore, for 3 summers, I have served as a mentor for the Summer Research Program at Trinity.
+This is a competitive program that brings together students to conduct rigorous research with faculty and equips them with the necessary skills and knowledge to apply to graduate programs.